Police: 'No apparent reason' for shooting on Vegas Strip bus

-A man sitting at the back of a public bus on the Las Vegas Strip opened fire "for no apparent reason" as passengers got off at a stop in the heart of the tourism corridor, police said Sunday.
+A man sitting at the back of a public bus on the Las Vegas Strip opened fire "for no apparent reason" as passengers got off at a stop in the heart of the tourism corridor, police said.

 Gary Breitling, 57, of Sidney, Montana, was shot and killed Saturday before the gunman barricaded himself in the vehicle, shutting down the Strip for hours, the Clark County coroner's office said.
 He died at a hospital.

-Rolando Cardenas, 55, has been accused in the shooting, and he surrendered peacefully after a standoff inside the double-decker bus that lasted more than four hours, police said.
+Rolando Cardenas, 55, has been accused in the shooting, and he surrendered peacefully after a standoff inside the double-decker bus that lasted more than four hours, police said Sunday.

-Another victim suffered injuries and was hospitalized but was expected to live.
+Another victim was shot in the stomach and was hospitalized but is expected to live.
 Both victims were seated in the back with Cardenas, police said.

 It was not known how many people were on the bus at the time of the shooting, but the bystanders and the victims had fled.
 Police have started a hotline seeking to hear what those passengers witnessed.